poissonconsulting/datacheckr/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was one NOTE as new submission CRAN.

 ## Downstream dependencies

-There are currently no downstream dependencies as this is the initial release to CRAN.
+There are currently no downstream dependencies as this is a new submission to CRAN.